gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 #### Gradle 6.x (or newer)

-The plugin should be applied in `settings.gradle`, alongside the `com.gradle.enterprise` plugin:
+The plugin needs to be applied in `settings.gradle`, alongside the `com.gradle.enterprise` plugin:

 ```groovy
 plugins {